nestauk/grjobs/README.md

 ## [EXTERNAL] Applying the model

-To apply the current model in the repo to job adverts outside the OJO database, you will first need to create a grjobs virtual environment.
+To apply the current model in the repo to job adverts outside the [Open Jobs Observatory (OJO) database](https://github.com/nestauk/ojd_daps), you will first need to create a grjobs virtual environment.
 You can do so by writing the following in your terminal:

 `conda create --name grjobs` - to create the grjobs virtual environment